 Regardless of the particular reason why R-Studio cannot find the R compiler, the solution is simple.
-The solution is to install or reinstall the R compiler, to make sure that it is in the correct place for R-Studio to find it.
+The solution is to install or reinstall the R compiler, to make sure that it is in the correct location for R-Studio to find it.

-One reason the R compiler may not be installed even if you have R-Studio is that R-Studio does not come with the compiler.
+One reason the R compiler application may not be installed even if you have R-Studio is that R-Studio does not come with the compiler.
 You need to download and install R compiler separately.
 If this is the source of your problem, then simply downloading and installing the compiler will fix this error.

-If you have already installed it and you still have the install file then simply delete and reinstall it, making sure that you install it to the default location.
+If you have already installed it and you still have the install file then simply delete and reinstall it, making sure that you install the application to the default location.
 This should also fix any other problems it may be preventing R-Studio from finding the R compiler.
 Otherwise, re-download it first.
 In either case, a fresh install of the R compiler in the right location should fix the problem.

 While the “unable to locate r binary by scanning standard locations” error can be frustrating, it is simply a case of unable-to-locate, and a quick install or reinstall of the R compiler is all you need.
 We hope this guide was helpful, and encourage you to check out more of our content for all of your R programming needs.